Hvelvigen/homelab/reference/networking/README.md

 ## How These Guides Fit into Your Homelab Journey

-- **Week 1:** Read Networking Essentials + Simple versions.
+- **Week 1:** Read Networking Essentials + Foundations versions.
 Your homelab mostly works.
 - **Week 4:** Read Full versions.
 You now diagnose problems instead of reinstalling.
 - **Month 3:** You reference the specific parts you need when something unusual happens.
 - **Year 2:** You're casually explaining these concepts to someone else.